box/developer.box.com/content/guides/events/shield-alert-events.md

 }
 ```

-Information about the specific type of `SHIELD_ALERT` that triggered the event
+Information about the specific type of shield alert that triggered the event
 will be supplied within the `additional_details` object.

-## Suspicious Locations Alert
+## Suspicious locations alert

 A suspicious locations alert will be produced when an account within the
 enterprise has been accessed from a suspicious location.
 It can be identified